mr-zwets/token-explorer/README.md

 ### How it was made

-Started from the [mainnet-js React-next](https://github.com/mainnet-cash/mainnet-js/tree/master/demo/react-next) example.
+Started from the [mainnet-js React-next](https://github.com/mainnet-cash/mainnet-js/tree/master/demo/react-next) example. <br>
-The [chaingraph demo instance](https://chipnet.chaingraph.cash) is used to query on-chain tokeen info about gensis supply and minting UTXOs. <br>
+The [chaingraph demo instance](https://chipnet.chaingraph.cash) is used to query on-chain token info about gensis supply and minting UTXOs. <br>